juiceinc/devlandia/jbcli/docs/install.rst

 Installing
 ----------

 The Juicebox CLI can be installed by installing devlandia's requirements.txt.
+Python 3.7 is recommended.

     $ pip install -r requirements.txt